Behat/Behat/CONTRIBUTING.md

 Behat is an open source, community-driven project.
 If you'd like to contribute, feel free to do this, but remember to follow this few simple rules:

+1. Clone the `master` of this repository
-- Make your feature addition or bug fix,
+2. Make your feature addition, bug fix or refactoring
-- __Always__ as base for your changes use `master` branch (all new development happens here),
-- Add `*.features` for those changes (please look into `features/` folder for some examples).
-This is important so we don't break it in a future version unintentionally,
+3. Add `*.features` (tests) for those changes (please look into `features/` folder for some examples).
+This is important so we don't break it in a future version unintentionally
+4. Make sure your changes adhere to [Semantic Versioning](http://semver.org/spec/v2.0.0.html) (e.g. no changes in public interfaces between minor or patch releases)
-- Commit your code, but do not mess with `BehatApplication` version, or `CHANGES.md` one,
+5. Commit your code, but do not mess with the `BehatApplication` version
-- __Remember__: when you create Pull Request, always select `master` branch as target, otherwise it will be closed (this is selected by default).
+6. Explain the kind of change you made under the [`[Unreleased]`](https://github.com/Behat/Behat/blob/master/CHANGELOG.md#unreleased) section of the `CHANGELOG.md`.
+You'd make our life even easier if you stick to [Keep a Changelog](http://keepachangelog.com/en/0.3.0/) format

 Backwards compatibility
 -----------------------